minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator.rst

    .. tab-item:: Upgrade using Kustomize

       The following procedure upgrades the MinIO Operator using Kustomize.

-      For Operator versions 4.5.8 to 5.0.14 installed with the MinIO Kubernetes Plugin, follow the Kustomize instructions to upgrade to 5.0.15 or later.
+      For deployments using Operator 5.0.0 through 5.0.14, follow the :ref:`minio-k8s-upgrade-minio-operator-to-5.0.15` procedure before performing this upgrade.

       If you installed the Operator using :ref:`Helm <minio-k8s-deploy-operator-helm>`, use the :guilabel:`Upgrade using Helm` instructions instead.

       #. *(Optional)* Update each MinIO Tenant to the latest stable MinIO Version.